walkskydev/state/readme.md

 # State
-Performance-oriented and highly adaptable state manager with convenient syntax for all types of JS applications:
+Performance-oriented and highly adaptable state manager for all types of JS applications:
-Node.js, Web Components, WASM, React, Vue, etc.
+Node.js, Web Components, WASM, React, etc.

 ## Motivation
 The most important requirements for state managers is:
-- [x] Automatic subscriptions (or signals)
+- [x] **Automatic subscriptions** - you don't need to care about dependencies or configure selectors to get reactive updates.
-- [x] batch updates
+- [x] **Batch updates** - you could call `setState` function multiple times for one or different states.
+It will run only one update
-- [x] zero configuration
+- [ ] **Computed values** - run updates only one of values has been changed.
-- [ ] computed values
+- [ ] **Optimized UI rendering** - observers tracking system prevent multiple calls of functions during the rendering phase.

 ## Getting started